 Enzymatic Breakdown works by deploying biological enzymes (protease, lipase, amylase) that digest the urine proteins at a molecular level.
 The enzymes literally eat the compounds that carry the scent signal, breaking them down into odorless molecules (water and CO₂).

-If the same spot keeps getting marked after cleaning, compare formulas in our guide to the best enzyme cleaners for cat urine.
+If the same spot keeps getting marked after cleaning, the cleaner may not have reached the full depth of the urine or remained long enough to work.
+Compare suitable products and surface-specific directions in our guide to the best enzyme cleaner for cat urine.

 How to use enzymatic cleaners correctly: